tagordon/specgp/docs/index.rst

 *specgp* enables 2D Gaussian process computations in
 `exoplanet <https://docs.exoplanet.codes/en/stable/>`_.
-It provides
-a GP kernel term, ``KronTerm(term, alpha or R)`` which combines a 1D *celerite* kernel term with a matrix specifying the covariance for the second dimension.
+This is accomplished by a new kernel term which combines a *celerite* term with a specification of the covariance for the second dimension.

-While there are many uses for multidimensional Gaussian processes, one of spetial relevance in astronomy is simultaneously modeling variability in multiband light curves.
+While there are many uses for multidimensional Gaussian processes, one of special relevance in astronomy is simultaneously modeling variability in multiband light curves.
 Models of this type can